Introduction

 4. Design & Ventilation Mistakes That Accelerate Damage

-4.1 Weak or Non-Vented Range Hoods
+4.1 Weak Exhaust or Recirculating-Only Range Hoods

-4.3 Lack of Moisture-Resistant Zones
+4.3 No Moisture-Resistant Strategy in Wet Zones

 5. How to Prevent Humidity from Destroying Your Kitchen

-5.2 Choose Moisture-Resistant Materials
+5.2 Choose Moisture-Resistant Materials (Where It Matters Most)

 - Porcelain tile or waterproof LVP flooring

-- Rust-resistant hinges, pulls, and fixtures
+- Rust-resistant hinges, pulls, and fasteners

 5.3 Seal & Protect Key Areas

-5.4 Control Indoor Humidity
+5.4 Manage Indoor Humidity

 5.5 Daily Habits That Extend Kitchen Life

-- Wipe spills and standing water quickly
+- Wipe standing water quickly (sink rails, faucet base, countertop seams)

 6. Signs Your Kitchen Is Already Losing the Humidity Battle